Socratica-Org/toolbox/content/demo-days.md

 Bringing an idea to life is best complemented by the opportunity to share it with the world.
 Demo days provide a platform for communities to collaboratively explore, showcase, and celebrate effortful projects!

 They serve to inspire people to lean into their ambitious ideas and invite others to become meaningfully engaged in community.
-Along the way, there’s a chance to craft whimsical shared experiences that might just make people smile :)
+Along the way, there's a chance to craft whimsical shared experiences that might just make people smile :)

 Demos, as a medium, allow for exposition of process.
 Demoers are able to share their story and give others visibility into foundational parts of their projects that are often hidden behind a final product: intention, problem solving, learnings, narrative, and works in progress.

 > internetVin: It's important to note that these events aren't pitches.
-There's a difference between a pitch, which is like *"this is why you should give me money,"* and a show and tell, which is more like, *"this is what I'm learning, or here's why this matters to me."*
+There's a difference between a pitch, which is like _"this is why you should give me money,"_ and a show and tell, which is more like, _"this is what I'm learning, or here's why this matters to me."_

-Presenting your work can create ripple effects you cannot predict and there is real potential to kickstart someone else’s project.
+Presenting your work can create ripple effects you cannot predict and there is real potential to kickstart someone else's project.
 In return, they get access to environments that facilitate feedback and iteration and the opportunity to find people experimenting with similar ideas.
 These interactions compound and, in time, we become a series series of playful project collaborators!

 **By hosting a demo day, you are signalling to the world:**